OrchardCMS/OrchardDoc/Documentation/Creating-an-image-gallery.markdown

 > Draft topic

-This document targets Orchard developers who use the admin dashboard to create and define new types of content.
-You will understand how to create an image gallery.
+This document targets Orchard developers who want to create an image gallery.

-# Create a New Content Type
+# Create the Image Gallery Content Type

 - Content Definition
 - Create new type